 He was shirtless and sweating more than normal.
 He told me the bouncers had tasers and had zapped the whole crew several times and were heading to the stage when a fight had broken out between the crowd and the bouncers.
 Then Shifty started a small fire as a diversion so the rest of the band could escape.

-He looked at me and laughed and said, “Dude, I said it was a small fire.”
+He looked at me and laughed and said, “Bro, I said it was a small fire.”

 I don’t know what came over me at this point.
 But I looked at him and said, “Seth, that was not a good thing that you did.”